 Under the Nile quickly expanded their line to include full layettes, and a piece of that included our side snap tops.
 Our tops are specially designed with a simple overlock finishing, which parents love.

 We started out offering our layettes in the natural cotton color, and quickly expanded to offer a wide range of colors and textures.
 The side snap top become a staple for new moms and one of our best-selling products.

 Launching the Long-Johns….

 It took a little longer for us to bring our long johns to market.
 We needed to conform to all of the US standards for children’s sleepwear, and spent months perfecting the fit.
 We launched the collection with a number of hand-drawn prints, and yarn dyed stripes.

-Today, Under the Nile offers their layettes in a wide range of styles, patterns and colors.
-We are constantly evolving our products with the hopes of making parentings a little easier, a little safer, and a little more stylish.
+Today, Under the Nile offers their modern organic baby clothes in a wide range of styles, patterns and colors.
+We are constantly evolving our products with the hopes of making parenting a little easier, a little safer, and a little more stylish.